ll-zerr/landscape-lp/README.md

 - Create a navigation bar with a logo and links to other pages on the site.
 - Adjust styles to accommodate the new headers.
 - Add media queries to apply a responsive design.
+- Add a hamburger toggle for mobile screens.

 ### View My Project: